-Output 4: Disputes Applications reso olved (Alternative Dispute Resolution) within the turn-around time 1.
-Indicator title Percentage of cases finalised 7 in terms of Alternative Dispute Resolution (ADR) within 25 working days after the date of final hearing or final submission by parties, whichever is applicable 2.
+Ou tput 3: Dis putes Applications res olved (Alternative Dispute Resolution) within the turn-around time 1.
+Indicator title Percentage of cases finalised 6 in terms of Alternative Dispute Resolution (ADR) within 25 working days after the date of final hearing or final submission by parties, whichever is applicable 2.
 Short definition Percentage of cases finalized in terms of ADR within 25 working days after the date of final hearing or final submission by parties whichever is applicable Hearing refers to a sitting of mediation, conciliation or arbitration as agreed by the parties.
-Finalized refers to instances where a certificate of failed ADR has been issued, arbitration award issued, order issued or withdrawal of the matter by the applicant, settlement agreement reached by parties or mediation report issued by the facilitator(s) 8 within 25 working days after the date of final hearing.
-Date of final hearing refers to the last day set for mediation, conciliation or arbitration of a matter or the last date of submission of documentation requested by the facilitator at the final hearing from the party/ies Days refer to working days excluding the holidays, weekends and days on which the CT is officially closed.
+Finalized refers to instances where a certificate of failed ADR has been issued, arbitration award issued, order issued or withdrawal of the matter by the applicant, settlement agreement reached by parties or mediation report issued by the facilitator(s)7 within 25 working days after the date of final hearing.
+Date of final hearing refers to the last day set for mediation, conciliation or arbitration or arbitration of a matter or the last date of submission of documentation requested by the facilitator at the final hearing from the party/ies Days refer to working days excluding the holidays, weekends and days on which the CT is officially closed.
 3. Purpose/ The entity shows its effectiveness in terms of handling the ADR cases and importance the finalization of cases to revert to the applicants after the hearing of the case.
-4. Source/collection of data Electronic case management system report or excel spreadsheet and report will reflect the date received, the date of hearing and the date of finalizing of the case.
-5. Method of calculation The number of cases finalized in terms of ADR within 25 working days after the date of final hearing divided by the total number of cases set down for hearing multiplied by hundred.
+4. Source/collection of Electronic case management system report or excel spreadsheet and report data will reflect the date received, the date of hearing and the date of finalizing of the case.
+Method of calculation The number of cases finalized in terms of ADR within 25 working days after the date of final hearing divided by the total number of cases set down for hearing multiplied by hundred.
 The total number of cases set down for hearing outside of the reporting period will not be counted including cases that were set down for hearing during the reporting period but were postponed allowing the parties to deal with the matter outside of the Tribunal mediation, conciliation and arbitration processes.
 The number of cases set down for hearing where the 25 working days for finalizing the case fall outside the reporting period will not be calculated.
 The number of cases finalized after the 25 working days after the date of final hearing will not be counted as percentage achieved but will be counted as total number of hearings set down for hearing.
 6. Data limitations Incorrect capturing of data 7.
 Type of indicator Quantity - Output 8.
 Calculation type Cumulative- it is calculated on quarterly bases to obtain an annual target.
-9. Reporting cycle Quarterly 10.
-New indicator No 11.
-Desired performance To retain the 100% baseline 12.
-Indicator Manager: Registry responsibility
+9. Reporting cycle Quarterly New indicator No Desired performance To retain the 100% baseline 12.
+Indicator responsibility Manager: Registry

-7 Finalised refers to instances where certificate of failed ADR has been issued, consent order issued of withdrawal of the matter by either party, settlement agreement reached by both parties or mediation report issued by the Tribunal Member(s)
+6 Finalised refers to instances where certificate of failed ADR has been issued, consent order issued of withdrawal of the matter by either party, settlement agreement reached by both parties or mediation report issued by the Tribunal Member(s) 7 Facilitator and Tribunal Member means the same thing or person